 Characterizing the performance of adaptive real-time systems is very difficult because it is difficult to predict the exact run-time workload of such systems.
-Transient and steady state behavior metrics of adaptive systems were initially drafted in [4], where the performance of an adaptive was evaluated by its response to a single variation in the application behavior that increased the risk of violating a performance requirement.
+Transient and steady state behaviour metrics of adaptive systems were initially drafted in [4], where the performance of an adaptive was evaluated by its response to a single variation in the application behaviour that increased the risk of violating a performance requirement.
 A very simple set of metrics are used: reaction time which is the time difference between a critical variation and the compensating resource allocation, recovery time by which system performance returns to an acceptable level, and performance laxity which is the difference between the expected and actual performance after the system returns to a steady state.
 These metrics are further specialized in [1] by the introduction of load profiles to characterize the types of variation considered including step-load (instant) and ramp-load (linear) changes, and a miss-ratio metric which is the fraction of tasks submitted in a time window for which the system missed a completion deadline.
 System performance is characterized by a set of miss-ratio profiles with respect to transient and steady state profiles.
 A system is said to be stable in response to a load profile if the system output converges as the time goes to infinity, while transient profiles can measure responsiveness and efficiency when reacting to changes in run-time conditions.
 The SERSCIS-Ont metrics provide a superset of these concepts, appropriate to a wider range of situations where accuracy and reliability may be as important as performance and stability.

 A more recent alternative approach to defining adaptive system metrics is given by [6,7].
-Here the focus is on the system engineering concerns for adaptivity, and metrics are categorized into four types: architectural metrics which deal with the separation of concerns and architectural growth for adaptive systems [2], structural metrics which provide information about the role of adaptation in the overall functionality of a system (and vice versa), interaction metrics which measure the changes in user interactions imposed by adaptation, and performance metrics which deal with the impact of adaptation on system performance, such as its response time, performance latency, etc [2].
-The focus of SERSCIS-Ont is to provide concrete and mathematically precise metrics covering performance and some aspects of interactivity, which can be used in such a wider engineering framework service parameters it is possible for agents to discover and rank services automatically by applying semantic reasoning.
-The WSMO initiative focused its modeling efforts on capturing service consumer requirements, which can then be used for service discovery.
+Here the focus is on the system engineering concerns for adaptivity, and metrics are categorized into four types: architectural metrics which deal with the separation of concerns and architectural growth for adaptive systems [2], structural metrics which provide information about the role of adaptation in the overall functionality of a system (and vice versa), interaction metrics which measure the changes in user interactions imposed by adaptation, and performance metrics which deal with the impact of adaptation on system performance, such as its response time, performance latency, etc. [2].
+The focus of SERSCIS-Ont is to provide concrete and mathematically precise metrics covering performance and some aspects of interactivity, which can be used in such a wider engineering framework.

+The most closely related work is found in the WSMO initiative [3], which has also formalized metrics for resource dependability.
+This was done with the intention of providing QoS aware service oriented infrastructures.
+Semantic SLA modelling using WSMO focuses principally on automated service mediation and on the service execution infrastructure [3].
+By adding semantic descriptions for service parameters it is possible for agents to discover and rank services automatically by applying semantic reasoning.
+The WSMO initiative focused its modelling efforts on capturing service consumer requirements, which can then be used for service discovery.
 Work in [5] extends the WSMO ontology to include QoS and non-functional properties.
-This includes providing formal specifications for service level agreements including the units for measurement, price, CPU usage etc. However, the focus is still to support the description of services for orchestration purposes (service discovery and selection).
-SERSCIS-Ont is more evenhanded.
+This includes providing formal specifications for service level agreements including the units for measurement, price, CPU usage, etc. However, the focus is still to support the description of services for orchestration purposes (service discovery and selection).
+SERSCIS-Ont is more even-handed.
 It can be used for service discovery and selection, but it is also designed to support service operators by introducing service protection measures from a provider's perspective such as the usage limits, service access and control decisions, as well as workflow adaption, etc.